For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 nodeSelector

-In this example, the virtual machine will be placed only on nodes that have the label disktype with the value ssd.
+In this example, there are three nodes in the cluster: two with fast disks (disktype=ssd) and one with slow disks (disktype=hdd).
+The virtual machine will only be placed on nodes that have the disktype label with the value ssd.

 Preferred affinity